 Extended Producer Responsibility (EPR) will see the full cost of managing household waste shift to producers, in the hope of delivering a more circular economy for packaging where greater quantities of recyclable waste are reprocessed into valuable, high-quality secondary resources.

-EPR will also change the way in which non-household packaging waste is managed and its reprocessing is financed.
+EPR will also change how non-household packaging waste is managed and its reprocessing is financed.

 What will EPR mean to affected businesses?